 By Dawn Carnill, Director of Christmas Outreach

-In this blog, Dawn Carnill gives you a front-row seat to the journey of a young Filipino enduring cancer and how he radiates hope despite his circumstances.
+In the following story, Dawn Carnill gives you a front-row seat to the journey of a young Filipino enduring cancer and how he radiates hope despite his circumstances.

 It’s the most wonderful time of the year again!
 Time for shopping, school programs, cookie baking, present wrapping, decorating and partying.
 It’s also a time to spend with family.